jdsandifer/blog/blog/2018-09-24/index.md

 So here it is, a resources page I created for sound technicians and musicians:

-# Useful Sound Technician Resources
-Please excuse the barebones nature of this page - done is better than perfect, right?
-[Update: Not barebones anymore!]

 ## How to Use a Microphone (And More)
 If you stumbled upon this page and aren't a sound technician, but interact with sound equipment in one way or another, then these links might be for you.
 (Also useful for sound techs when you need to explain a concept to a speaker or musician.)